Kate Bush: Personal life

-Bush is married to guitarist Danny McIntosh.
-They have a son, Albert McIntosh, known as Bertie, born in 1998.
-From the late 1970s to the early 1990s, Bush was in a relationship with the bassist and sound engineer Del Palmer.
+Bush and guitarist Danny McIntosh have a son, Albert McIntosh, known as Bertie, born in 1998, although whether they are married is unknown.
+From the late 1970s to the early 1990s, Bush was in a relationship with bassist and sound engineer Del Palmer.

-Bush is a former resident of Eltham, southeast London.
+Bush is a former resident of Eltham in southeast London.
 In the 1990s she moved to a canalside residence in Sulhamstead, Berkshire, and bought a second home in Devon in 2004.
 Bush is a vegetarian.
-Raised a Roman Catholic, she said in 1999:
+Bush was raised a Roman Catholic.
+In 1999, she said:

 The length of time between albums has led to rumours concerning Bush's health or appearance.
 In 2011, she told BBC Radio 4 that the amount of time between albums was stressful: "It's very frustrating the albums take as long as they do ...
 I wish there weren't such big gaps between them".
 In the same interview, she denied that she was a perfectionist, saying: "I think it's important that things are flawed ...
 That's what makes a piece of art interesting sometimes – the bit that's wrong or the mistake you've made that's led onto an idea you wouldn't have had otherwise."
 She reiterated her prioritisation of her family life.

-Bush's son Bertie featured prominently in the 2014 concert Before the Dawn.
-Her nephew Raven Bush is a violinist in the English indie band Syd Arthur.
+Bush's son, Bertie, featured in her 2014 residency Before the Dawn.
+Her nephew Raven Bush was a violinist in the English indie band Syd Arthur.